julzaza/wildwitchherbs/_posts/2026-01-21-most-powerful-herbs-witchcraft.md

 ## Which Plants Were Said to Bring Negative Energy?

-In folk belief, “negative” plants were not evil — they were **disruptive**.
+In folk belief, “negative” plants were not evil, they were **disruptive**.

 Plants earned this reputation when they:
 - Induced trance or delirium